blocksninja/dasx/doc/developer-notes.md

 - ThreadRPCServer : Remote procedure call handler, listens on port 9998 for connections and services them.

-- BitcoinMiner : Generates bitcoins (if wallet is enabled).
+- BitcoinMiner : Generates coins (if wallet is enabled).

 - ThreadCheckDarkSendPool : Runs masternode list and sync data update loops